paketo-buildpacks/paketo-website/content/docs/howto/create-custom-stack.md

 project already has documentation for [**creating a stack from scratch**](https://buildpacks.io/docs/operator-guide/create-a-stack/), but for some Paketo users **it may be simpler and less error-prone to build upon the stack we already provide**.
-It’s still recommended to read the CNB documentation regardless, because there are a lot of details and explanations there that still apply.
+It’s recommended to read the CNB documentation regardless, because there are a lot of details and explanations there that still apply.

 ## Create a custom stack image based off of a Paketo Stack

+### Manually
 This guide assumes you know the basics of stacks from the [stacks concept page][concepts/stacks].
 1. Create a `Dockerfile` and define the `base` image as one of the Paketo stacks.
 For example:
 {{< code/copyable >}}